 When I tried to test step response, I used unity gain feedback configuration (shown in figure (a)) and go

-If the charge have transfer over, the transfer function has no changes due to the non-fifity percent duty cycle
+Is the transfer function changed due to the non-fifity percent duty cycle?

 How long we have to design the time gap between two phases.
 For example,